-We service the areas of Saint Louis, Chesterfield, St Peters, St Charles, Maryland Heights, Creve Coeur, Ladue, Clayton, University City, Kirkwood, Ballwin, Eureka, Wildwood, Fenton, Mehlville, Affton, Fenton, Maplewood, Webster Groves, Des Peres, Town and Country, Valley Park, Ellisville, Lemay, Arnold, Manchester, Richmond Heights, and all areas in between.
+Saint Louis, Chesterfield, St Peters, Lake St. Louis, St. Charles, Maryland Heights, Creve Coeur, Wentzville, Clayton, O'Fallon, University City, Kirkwood, Ballwin, Eureka, Wildwood, Fenton, Mehlville, Affton, Maplewood, Webster Groves, Town and Country, Valley Park, Ellisville, Sunset Hills, Ladue, Arnold, Manchester, Richmond Heights, all of St. Louis County, St. Charles County, and all areas in between.

 Cash, check, debit/credit card, Paypal, Venmo, and Cashapp.

-For chuches and schools, we will invoice if needed.
+For churches and schools, we will invoice if needed.

 A piano tuner only tunes pianos, while a piano technician is qualified to diagnose and correct issues with the piano action, pedals, strings, dampers, etc...
 It is not insulting or incorrect to refer to a piano technician as a piano tuner, but no one who only tunes pianos should call themselves a piano technician.